Certificate or Diploma in Trauma Therapy

 Tea, coffee, water are provided at the venue each day.
 Lunch is not included in the course fee.
 Shops and cafes are nearby.

 Facilitators: The course will be led by two directors of The Grove, Sarah Paton Briggs and Elliot Davis, supported by The Grove’s medical director, Dr James Kustow.
 They bring their experience and studies regarding therapy for trauma and dissociation.
-The faculty will include other tutors who have contributed to the world of psychotraumatology, with psychiatrists including Dr James Kustow, and other practitioners with specialist skills.
+The faculty will include other tutors who have contributed to the world of psychotraumatology, with psychiatrists including Dr Walter Busuttil, Dr James Kustow, and other practitioners with specialist skills such as Phil Mollon and Ashley Meyer.
 Importantly, the voice of the survivor will also be heard: Matt Carey will share his perspective on how therapy helped him address the traumatic impact of the childhood sexual abuse (CSA) he endured.
+Other trauma survivors may also speak about their experiences and how trauma therapy helped.

 15 & 16 February